AlaskaAirlines/AuroReactDemo/PROJECT_SETUP.md

 # OrionReactDemo
 An example React App with Orion Components integrated.
 This app runs and works in all Alaska-supported browsers.
+Explore the project source to see the Orion Components being used in a React environment.

-Below are instructions for adding Orion-compatibility to your React application.
+Below are instructions for adding Orion compatibility to your React application.
 These instructions are intended for projects that were bootstrapped with Create React App.
 They are written from the perspective of a newly generated project, but it should be clear where to add these lines in an existing project.
 If your project has ejected or is using a custom Webpack config, see the Vanilla JS demo app and instructions.

 ## Setting up your React app to use Orion Web Components
 The following steps will let you start using Web Components in your React application across all supported browsers.

-1. Install the necessary packages by running `npm install --save-dev @alaskaairux/ods-button @alaskaairux/orion-design-tokens focus-visible` in a terminal.
+1. Install the necessary packages by running `npm install --save-dev @alaskaairux/ods-button @alaskaairux/orion-design-tokens focus-visible` in a terminal. `@alaskaairux/ods-button` is the button component itself. `@alaskaairux/orion-design-tokens` and `focus-visible` are required dependencies for tokens and focus styles, respectively.

 1. Add a reference to `webcomponents-loader.js` in the head of `index.html`.
 This will detect whether the user's browser supports Web Components and will polyfill any required features.
 This example loads the polyfills from a CDN, but you can serve them with your application if you want.
 Make sure you include the `defer` attribute -- conflicting polyfills may prevent the app from loading otherwise.